About student life

 Logo UCL monochrome

-At the Université Catholique de Lille, student and community life is a central part of the university experience.
-Our campuses are much more than places for academic learning; they are dynamic and inclusive spaces where students can flourish, connect and grow together.
+At the Université Catholique de Lille, student life and community life are central to the university experience.
+Our campuses are much more than places of academic learning; they are dynamic, inclusive spaces where students can thrive, connect and grow together.

-At the heart of our University, community life is a fundamental pillar that enriches the daily lives of our students.
-With a multitude of associations covering a wide range of interests – whether sport, culture, entrepreneurship or social causes – every student has the opportunity to get involved and contribute to the university community.
+At the heart of our University, community life is a fundamental pillar, enriching the daily lives of our students.
+With a multitude of associations covering a wide range of interests, whether it’s sports, culture, entrepreneurship or social causes, every student has the opportunity to get involved and contribute to the university community.

-Our student associations are places where people meet and share, where valuable skills are developed.
-By taking an active part in community life, our students gain practical experience and essential know-how that prepares them for success in their professional and personal lives.
+Our student associations are meeting and sharing places, where valuable skills are developed.
+By actively participating in community life, our students acquire practical experience and essential know-how, preparing them to succeed both in their private and professional lives.

-In addition, we strive to create a supportive and inclusive environment where everyone feels valued and encouraged to express their ideas and pursue their passions.
-The events and projects organised throughout the year offer unique opportunities to have fun, learn and excel.
+Moreover, our endeavor is to create a supportive and inclusive environment, where each and everyone feels valued and encouraged to express their ideas and pursue their passions.

-Discover how our University offers you much more than an academic education.
-The student and community life we offer will give you a university experience rich in discovery, learning and unforgettable encounters.
+Learn more about how our University provides much more than academic education.
+The student and community life we offer will allow you to live a university experience rich in discovery, learning and unforgettable encounters.

 Thierry Magnin

-President-Rector in charge of Humanities and Student Life at the Université Catholique de Lille
+President-Rector Delegate for Humanities and Student Life, Université Catholique de Lille